BeautifulInsitesInc/ytranscribe/README.md

 Just a quick script to clean up the transcription as copied from any youtube video.

+I wrote this in 2019 as a learning project, it might be of use to someone just starting out.
 ## Possible Future Development Ideas
 ----
 * Automatically scrape the youtube transcription from URL using Beautiful Soup library